Dear Employment Specialist,

 Signed: Wage Increase Rights (WIR)

-Anbar and Rodney recommend to their employer clients that, in some cases, they consider offering cost of living allowance adjustments to their employees – assuming the business can afford to do so.
-Additional compensation, Rodney and Anbar add, should be linked to performance such as bonuses, and merit-based raises.
-“We advise our human resources clients that the real jump in wages should be to reward high performers”, consults Rodney.
+Many lawyers recommend to their employer clients that, in some cases, they consider offering cost of living allowance adjustments to their employees – assuming the business can afford to do so.
+Additional compensation should be linked to performance such as bonuses, and merit-based raises.

 1. Identify the right person in your company who would be responsible for giving you a raise.
 It could your boss or the head of human resources.
 Make sure you do some research before “the ask”.